Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 == Screenshots ==

-1. The global max setting.
-It is labeled, “Maximum Quantity Limit Per Product.”
-It is found at WooCommerce -> Settings -> Products tab -> “Inventory” link
+1. The global setting: It is labeled “Maximum quantity per product” and is found at WooCommerce, Settings, Products tab, Inventory link.

-2. An individual product’s “Max Quantity Per Order” setting.
-It is found on the individual product page, in the Product Data box, on the Inventory tab.
+2. The individual product’s setting: It is labeled “Max quantity per order” and is found on the individual product edit screen, in the Product Data box, on the Inventory tab.

 == Changelog ==